2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 Hotel Mushashiya ryokan in Hakone

-Our room at Hotel Mushashiya ryokan overlooking Lake Ashi in Hakone
+Our room at Hotel Mushashiya ryokan (now closed) overlooking Lake Ashi in Hakone

 As Hakone is a large area it can be confusing deciding which town to stay in.
 The most important thing is to stay somewhere with good transport links.

-We decided to stay by Lake Ashi to have a second chance of seeing Mount Fuji in the morning.
+We decided to stay in Moto Hakone next to Lake Ashi to have a second chance of seeing Mount Fuji in the morning.
+We do recommend the area but book a hotel with meals included as restaurants in the area are limited.

-We stayed in a ryokan (traditional inn) called Hotel Musashiya on the shores of Lake Ashi in Moto Hakone.
+We stayed in a ryokan (traditional inn) called Hotel Musashiya, which has now closed.

 You can search for more hotels in Hakone here.